Welcome to the official TYPO3 Documentation¶

 TYPO3 CMS is an Open Source Enterprise Content Management System powered by PHP.

-Follow the Quick installation guide with Composer to install TYPO3.
+- Follow the quick installation guide

 How the documentation is organized¶